[System Development] What the Beyond Development Department values [Tomotsuku]

 For example, it takes time to prepare an estimate

-Sometimes people ask me for a quote by tomorrow or this week, but frankly, that's impossible.
-We can't guarantee accuracy.
+Occasionally, people ask for quotes by tomorrow or by the end of the week, butfrankly, that's impossible.
+We cannot guarantee accuracy.

 In order to realize what the customer is thinking, the engineers will carefully consider various aspects, build up the functions, and provide estimates for the man-hours required (as they cannot do anything randomly)